SkylineCommunications/ChatOps-Extensions/README.md

 2. In the Automation module in DataMiner Cube, click the '*Create Channel*' Automation script and click the '*Execute*' button.

 3. Fill in the necessary information.
-Note that the **the fields are case sensitive**.
+Note that the **fields are case sensitive**.

    - *Team ID*: The ID of the team that should contain the channel.
    - *Channel Name*: The name of the channel you are creating.